The Cyan Language: The Exception Handling System

 The exception handling system (EHS) of Cyan is similar in several aspects of the model just described.
-However, it was based on the object-oriented exception handling system of Green \cite{jose04} and it is object-oriented in nature.
+However, it was based on the object-oriented exception handling system of Green \cite{journals/cj/Guimar04} \cite{Guimaraes:2006:GL:1646590.1646595} and it is object-oriented in nature.
 The throwing of an exception is a message send, exception treatment(catch clauses) can be put in prototypes and inherited, and polymorphism applies to exception treatment.
 All the arsenal of object-oriented programming can be used with exception signalling and treatment, which is not possible possible, to our knowledge, in other languages but Green.
 The exception handling system (EHS) of Cyan goes well beyond that of Green which is awkward to use if local variables should be accessed to treat the error.
 In Cyan the EHS is both easy to use and powerful.
 However, it is not a checked exception system like that of Java or Green.
 An exception may be thrown and not caught as in C++ or C\#.

-The Java example in Cyan would be \begin{cyannum} :charArray Array<Char>; :f = MyFile new: "input.txt"; [ f open; charArray = f readCharArray; if ( charArray size == 0 ) throw: ZeroException; ] catch: [ |:e OpenException| Out println: "Error opening file" ] catch: [ |:e ReadException| Out println: "Error reading file" ] finally: [ f close ] \end{cyannum} An exception is thrown by sending message {\tt throw:} to {\tt self} as in line 7: \begin{cyan} throw: ZeroException; \end{cyan} {\tt throw:} is a final method defined in {\tt Any} (therefore inherited by all prototypes). {\tt ZeroException} is a prototype that inherits from {\tt CyException}, the super-prototype of all exception objects.
-Since this exception does not demand any useful additional information, the prototype does not have any instance variables: \begin{cyan} object ZeroException extends CyException end \end{cyan} Every exception prototype should inherit from {\tt CyException}, which inherits from {\tt Any} and does not define any methods.
+The Java example in Cyan would be \begin{cyannum} var Array<Char> charArray; var f = MyFile new: "input.txt"; try f open; charArray = f readCharArray; if charArray size == 0 { throw ExceptionZero } catch { (: ExceptionOpen e :) Out println: "Error opening file" } catch { (: ExceptionRead e :) Out println: "Error reading file" } finally { f close } \end{cyannum} An exception is thrown by statement {\tt throw} as shown in line 7: \begin{cyan} throw ExceptionZero \end{cyan} {\tt ExceptionZero} is a prototype that inherits from {\tt CyException}, the superprototype of all exception objects.
+Since this exception does not demand any useful additional information, the prototype does not have any fields: \begin{cyan} object ExceptionZero extends CyException end \end{cyan} Every exception prototype should inherit from {\tt CyException}, which inherits from {\tt Any} and does not define any methods.